JeffersonLab/JANA2/docs/how-to guides.rst

 JEventProcessors which output to ROOT
 _____________________________________
 This JEventProcessor includes the boilerplate for creating a ROOT histogram in a specific virtual subdirectory of a TFile.
 If this TFile is shared among different ``JEventProcessors``, it should be encapsulated in a JService.
 Otherwise, it can be specified as a simple parameter.
 We recommend naming the subdirectory after the plugin name.
-E.g. a :py:func:`trk_eff`` plugin contains a :py:func:`TrackingEfficiencyProcessor`` which writes all of its results to the :py:func:`trk_eff`` subdirectory of the TFile.
+E.g. a ``trk_eff`` plugin contains a ``TrackingEfficiencyProcessor`` which writes all of its results to the ``trk_eff`` subdirectory of the TFile.

-:py:func:`jana-generate.py RootEventProcessor ProcessorNameInCamelCase``
+``jana-generate.py RootEventProcessor ProcessorNameInCamelCase``
-:py:func:`directory_name_in_snake_case``
+``directory_name_in_snake_case``

-Note that this script, like the others, does not update your :py:func:`CMakeLists.txt``.
-Not only will you need to add the file to :py:func:`PluginName_PLUGIN_SOURCES``, but you may need to add ROOT as a dependency if your project hasn’t yet:
+Note that this script, like the others, does not update your ``CMakeLists.txt``.
+Not only will you need to add the file to ``PluginName_PLUGIN_SOURCES``, but you may need to add ROOT as a dependency if your project hasn’t yet:

 .. code-block:: console